AmruthaSri852/AmruthaSri852/README.md

 My acumen self is divinely inspired with the ideology to edify myself especially diverse elements of a larger whole.
 Your perspicacious sense may take you to conundrum situations and many obfuscate people.
 Sometimes I am generally fatuous.
 Checklists are my despotic favorite ✅

 <h2 align="left">🎯Goals For 2022:</h2>
-I was over prevaricated over my sanguine disposition and I was ubiquitous in nearly all fields and I am currently working on a rigorvigor, which is a one-stop destination for our clients' graphic/content works and providing them 100% contentment.
+I was over prevaricated over my sanguine disposition and I was ubiquitous in nearly all fields and I am currently working on a My project on face recognition to track attendance, as a mentee from Microsoft Engage Intern 2022.
 Beside of working on this I also want to buildup my trophies, and the longest streak to 100!
 (Let's hope for the best*)

 <h2 align="left">🏆Trophies:</h2>
 (I'm a newbie alert*)